School Library

 Reporting Absences

-Parents should contact school on 01228 404769, or via email on attendance@newman.cumbria.sch.uk by 9.00am every day their child is absent.
+Parents/carers should contact school on 01228 404769, or via email on attendance@newman.cumbria.sch.uk by 9.00am every day your child is absent, as it becomes a safeguarding concern if we do not hear from you.

-All unexplained absences will be recorded as unauthorised, which can result in a referral to the Access and Inclusion Officer at the Local Authority.
+If school has had no notification, contact will be made with you directly.
+All unexplained absences will be recorded as unauthorised, which can result in a referral to the Attendance Officer at the Local Authority.
+Please refer to the Local Authority’s approach to attendance, via the link below:

 Why attendance matters